Running environmental education camps in Armenia. Installing biogas digesters in rural Thailand. Life in a completely foreign culture.

 These are the stories two returned Peace Corps volunteers (RPCV) reflect on when they think about their time serving overseas.

 Want to know more about how these RPCVs spent their time during the Peace Corps?
 Interested in how they translated their years of volunteer work into successful careers in high impact areas?

 Check out these student video stories about their journeys with the Peace Corps, their decisions to join a rigorous master’s program at Bard that complemented their volunteer experience, and how they’ve launched successful careers since then.

 From Peace Corps to Career in Consulting: Margaux's Story

-Margaux Granat, Climate and Energy Advisor, Gender Specialist at the International Union for Conservation of Nature, talks about her work with the Peace Corps in Armenia, her decision to study Environmental Policy at Bard, and how her internship experience through Bard translated into a career as a consultant to international organizations doing gender integration.
+Margaux Granat, Climate and Energy Advisor, Gender Specialist at the International Union for Conservation of Nature, talks about her work with the Peace Corps in Armenia, her decision to study for a master's in Environmental Policy at Bard, and how her internship experience through Bard translated into a career as a consultant to international organizations doing gender integration.

 “One of the wonderful things about Bard is the cohort that you get to go through the years with.
 You can laugh and cry with them while you’re there, but you also have an incredible network of people who are interested in the environment and the policy and planning side of it as well as implementation on projects who are doing innovative work [after you leave].”

 From Peace Corps to Career in Environmental Policy: Kale's Story